Serafín Sánchez: Cuban War of Independence

-When Carlos Roloff was granted the position of Secretary of War, he became Chief of the IV Corps of the Cuban Revolutionary Army.
+When Carlos Roloff was granted the position of Secretary of War, he became chief of the IV Corps of the Cuban Revolutionary Army.

-At the end of the year 1896 he returned to his native province, where he carried out several combats causing new defeats to the enemy.
+At the end of 1896 he returned to his native province, where he carried out several combats causing new defeats to the enemy.

-The 18 of November 1896, in the Battle of Paso de las Damas in the province of Las Villas against Spanish forces in large numbers exceeding the Mambisas.
+On 18 November 1896, in the Battle of Paso de las Damas in the province of Las Villas against Spanish forces in large numbers exceeding the Mambisas.

 After the objective of the battle was accomplished, he ordered the retreat.
 At that moment, a Mauser bullet passed through him from his right shoulder to his left and he fell into the arms of José Inés Fernández.
-Some who came to his aid heard his last words: “They have killed me!
-It does not matter, that the march continues! ».
-He passed away at 5:15 pm.
+Some who came to his aid heard his last words: "They have killed me!
+It does not matter, the march continues!".
+He died at 5:15 pm.
+He is buried at the Cementerio Municipal de Sancti Spiritus next to his mother Isabel Maria de Valdivia and his brothers.

 Legacy

-He is considered with other figures like Gómez and Maceo, one of the main leaders of the Cuban War of Independence.
-His advanced ideology made him not only lash out at the Spanish forces, and racism and divisiveness within the Cuban forces, but also foresaw the US intentions to get involved in the Spanish-Cuban conflict.
-He stood out as a man of thought and action, of high ideological stature and political vision.
+He is considered alongside other figures like Gómez and Maceo, one of the main leaders of the Cuban War of Independence.
+His advanced ideology made him not only lash out against Spanish colonial rule, but also criticized the racism and homophobia within the independence movement hoping to create a fairer Cuba.
+He also warned about the intentions of the United States and its involvement in the Spanish-Cuban conflict.
+He stood out as a man of thought and action, with an elevated ideological stance and political vision.

 Currently, the square of the revolution in the city of Sancti Spíritus bears his name and a statue was erected in his honor.

+His book Heroes Humildes y Poetas de la Guerra was published posthumously in 1911.